-- PostScript files containing mesh fills with spot colors, DeviceN images, or duotone images cannot be imported.
-Installing Ghostscript resolves this issue. - Mesh fills in the CMYK color mode are imported as bitmaps and cannot be edited. - · Gradient fills are imported as a group of filled objects simulating the gradient fill appearance and cannot be edited as gradient fills. - RGB bitmaps are converted to CMYK in imported PS files.
-Installing Ghostscript resolves this issue. - Font information is maintained only if the font was embedded in the original file before it was imported. - Files that are too large cannot be imported into some programs because of memory limitations.
+- PostScript files containing mesh fills with spot colors, DeviceN images, or duotone images cannot be imported. - Mesh fills in the CMYK color mode are imported as bitmaps and cannot be edited. - Gradient fills are imported as a group of filled objects simulating the gradient fill appearance and cannot be edited as gradient fills. - RGB bitmaps are converted to CMYK in imported PS files. - Font information is maintained only if the font was embedded in the original file before it was imported. - Files that are too large cannot be imported into some programs because of memory limitations.
 This problem can be caused by complex gradient fills that increase the number of objects in a graphic. - Only Printer (PRN) files, PS files, and EPS files in PostScript format are supported.